 Energy cost savings were calculated by applying the TDV energy cost factors to the energy savings estimates that were derived using the methodology described in Section 4.3.2.
 TDV is a normalized metric to calculate energy cost savings that accounts for the variable cost of electricity and natural gas for each hour of the year, along with how costs are expected to change over the period of analysis (30 years for residential measures).
-The TDV cost impacts are presented in nominal dollars and in 2023 present value dollars and represent the energy cost savings realized over 30 years.
-TDV energy cost factors of 0.173 2023 PV\$/kBtu and 0.173 Nominal\$/kBtu were applied.
+The TDV cost impacts are presented in 2023 present value dollars and represent the energy cost savings realized over 30 years.
+TDV energy cost factors of 0.173 2023 PV\$/kBtu were applied.